DouniaBK/earth-hammam/README.md

 ## Marketing Strategies:

+1. Social Media Platforms:
 The site aims at targeting customers via social media with a Facebook Business Page as well as other social media platforms such as Instagram via the influencers who are invited or visiting the site as well through corporate incentives.
-The Earth Hammam establishment is an exclusive wellness experience
+The Earth Hammam establishment is an exclusive wellness experience that influencers follow to increase their own brand visibility.

+2. SEO Techniques used:
+- Well-crafted technical SEO to ensure sites are crawled properly.
+- Keyword research and use.
+- Optimized content.
+- SEO-friendly meta tags and titles are placed on each page.

+3. Prioritize Website Speed And Mobile-First Design:
+As most customers reach the site via their mobile phones, whether by Google It or via Instagram tags and other platforms, the design of the site prioritizes small screens with responsive design to enhance user experience and behavior increasing the likelihood to purchase the items on the site.
+Furthermore,  the role that the speed of the page plays in search engine rankings and thus the speed has been rigorously observed and enhanced for better ranking.

+4. Email Marketing via Newsletter:
+ Email marketing is used to get to those who abandoned their cart, potential customers who signed up for our newsletters from Facebook or the shop, and reach out to existing clients who have not purchased in a while to get them coming back.
+The newsletter is optimized for front-end formatting to allow better crafting of the newsletter, reaching out to luxury-seeking clients.

+5. Blog Postings via Facebook:
+The Facebook business page for Earth Hammam is meant to include exclusive offers and a peek into what awaits the new customers as well as reaching out to facebook users who might know about the facility.

+6. Referral Marketing via Testimonials and Tags:
+The Earth Hammam site includes testimonials from visitors referring the facility to other customers.

 ## Visual Design:
 A folder with further design elements can be accessed [here](ADD LINK) as well as the [flowchart](ADD LINK).